Wolveraptor/Fallen-Discord-Community-Server/Categories and Channels/README.md

 <!-- omit from toc -->
 # Fallen | Categories and Channels
-* Fallen Discord community server categories and channels.
+* `Fallen` Discord community server `Categories and Channels`.

 <!-- omit from toc -->
 ## Fallen | About Categories and Channels
-* This README.md serves as documentation and changelog for the Fallen Discord community server categories and channels.
+* This README.md serves as documentation and changelog for the `Categories and Channels` for the `Fallen` Discord community server.

 ![alttext](/Images/Server%20Icons/Fallen%20-%20Server%20Icons%20-%20949x969.png)